For Agencies

 How long does it take an agency to set up Thicket?

 Most agencies are running live on Thicket within a day.
-Day one: create the workspace, invite the core team, set up one project per active client, and import a handful of active task lists.
-Day two onward: invite clients one engagement at a time, roll out timesheets as a team habit, and retire whatever tool you were using.
+Day one: create the workspace, invite the core team, set up one project per active client, and recreate a handful of active task lists.
+Day two onward: invite clients one engagement at a time, roll out check-ins as a team habit, and retire whatever tool you were using.
 Because there are no boards to configure, no automations to build, and no custom fields to define, the setup is mostly organizational — not technical.

 Is there a free plan we can try first?

 Yes.
-The Free plan includes 3 projects, 5 team members, and 1GB storage — enough to trial Thicket on a real client engagement before committing.
+The Free plan includes 1 project, 5 team members, and 1GB storage — enough to trial Thicket on a real client engagement before committing.
 When you're ready to roll out to the whole team, upgrade to Pro for $49/month (or $39/month billed annually) and add unlimited team members, unlimited projects, and 50GB of file storage.
 Pro includes a 14-day free trial with no credit card required.

 Your agency shouldn't pay per person for project management